Effects of Inhomogeneity on the Causal Entropic prediction of Lambda: Introduction

 This paper examines a different simplification that has been made so far in all work on the CEP: that of an isotropic, homogeneous universe.
 Our own universe's small primordial fluctuations allow us to make these approximations to great effect for the overall evolution of the universe.
 But as time progresses we know that structure formation proceeds apace and entropy production, if it is associated with structure, becomes less spatially homogeneous.
 Because the causal entropic approach examines only the causal region surrounding a particular world line, we must try to formulate how departures from homogeneity may affect the entropic weight, and whether those variations can affect the prediction for $\Lambda$.
 (In the process we estimate entropy production well into the era of cosmological constant domination, but we note that our approach is not directly related to the arguments in \cite{Mersini-Houghton} about the cosmological heat death of observers.)

-In section II we briefly review the CEP method.
-In section III we discuss the the resulting prediction for $\Lambda$ and comment on the increasing inhomogeneity of entropy produced at late times, illustrated by black hole evaporation.
-In section IV we describe the necessity of replacing a single causal diamond with an ensemble given an inhomogeneous cosmology.
-Section V discusses the nature of long-term entropy sources that might compete with stellar entropy production for causal diamonds containing collapsed structures.
-In section VI we discuss effects on the predicted probability distribution for $\rholambda$, and in section VII we summarize our conclusions.
+In Sec.
+II we briefly review the CEP method.
+In Sec.
+III we discuss the resulting prediction for $\Lambda$ and comment on the increasing inhomogeneity of entropy produced at late times, illustrated by black hole evaporation.
+In Sec.
+IV we describe the necessity of replacing a single causal diamond with an ensemble representing the diverse possible behaviors of worldlines due to the inhomogeneities, even when the background cosmology is fixed.
+Sec.
+V discusses the nature of long-term entropy sources that might compete with stellar entropy production for causal diamonds containing collapsed structures.
+In Sec.
+VI we discuss effects on the predicted probability distribution for $\rholambda$, and in section VII we summarize our conclusions.
 Throughout we use Planck units with $\hbar = c = G = 1$.